 Stagger and lay full tiles across the length of the roof until the last full tile.
 If the hip tile for the end section cannot be cut and bent out of a full tile it will be necessary to insert a part tile before the end of the hip.
-Colortile, Milano and Tuffcoat can be cut in modular length, where as Corona, Senator, Rockport, Oberon and Alpine have specific points where to cut (Refer to 7.0 Product-specific installation for each tile profile).
+Bond, Milano and Classic can be cut in modular length, whereas Shake, Senator, Rockport, Oberon, Aspen and Alpine have specific points where to cut (Refer to 7.0 Product-specific installation for each tile profile).